MCUAAAR Annual Summer Training Workshop on African American Aging Research

 College of Human Medicine

-- Identify and mentor early stage career scientists of diverse backgrounds who are committed to conducting African American aging research.
+- Identify and mentor doctoral students of diverse backgrounds who are committed to conducting African American research.

-- Provide participants with training on grant writing, the publication process, interviewing for tenure track jobs and how to overall negotiate the academy.
+- Provide participants with training on the publication process, interviewing for tenure track jobs, grant writing and how to overall negotiate the academy.

-- Assistant Professors, PhD candidates and advanced doctoral program graduate students
+- PhD candidates and advanced doctoral program graduate students

 - U.S. citizen or permanent resident

-HOW TO APPLY: If you are interested in being considered for this workshop, please apply by providing electronic copies of the following materials:
+HOW TO APPLY: Please apply by providing electronic copies of the following materials:

 - A letter concisely describing your research plans with details about your current level of preparation for a research career.
 Please describe how participation in this workshop would contribute to your research career (2-page limit).